sudheermuthyala/terraform-/07-terraform-workspace/99-Create-New-Workspace-and-Provision-Infra/README.md

 # Terraform Plan
 terraform plan
 Observation:  This should show us creating only 1 instance based on statement "count = terraform.workspace == "default" ?
-2 : 1" as we are creating this in non-default workspace named dev
+2 : 1" as we are creating this in non-default workspace named dev ## this is a condition i am writing for to create instance according to the workspace

 # Terraform Apply
 terraform apply -auto-approve